Go To Top

 Car insurance rates for seniors

-Auto insurance rates for seniors do go up over time, but there are reasons for the increase.
-Statistics show that seniors as a group are more accident-prone than younger drivers.
-This is caused by age-related changes in hearing or vision, slower reflexes, changes in overall health and medications.
-Car insurance rates for seniors start to rise at 65 but really spike after 80.
+Auto insurance rates for seniors increase over time because insurers see older drivers as riskier to insure.
+Statistics show that seniors are more accident-prone than younger drivers.
+This is caused by age-related changes in hearing or vision, slower reflexes and changes in overall health.
+Car insurance rates for seniors start to rise at 65 but really jump after 80.

-How much is car insurance for seniors?
-Insurance.com 's 2022 data shows that older drivers do pay more than middle-aged drivers as a group, but not much more, and not nearly as much as teens.
+While Insurance.com data shows that older drivers do pay more than middle-aged drivers as a group, they don’t pay nearly as much as teens.
 Explore our car insurance calculator to see what rates apply to you.

 Senior auto insurance rates by age group